dkzib/cash_tg_bot/readme.md

 tgbot

-add config.py with TOKEN = "your token is here"
+create config.py with TOKEN = "your token is here"